CarMax, Inc. (KMX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to CarMax, Inc. ("CarMax" or the "Company") (NYSE: KMX) have opportunity to lead the securities fraud class action lawsuit.
+20, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against CarMax, Inc. ("CarMax" or the "Company") (NYSE: KMX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CARMAX, INC. (KMX), CLICK HERE BEFORE JANUARY 2, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR CARMAX INVESTMENTS, CLICK HERE BEFORE JANUARY 2, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?